Galois coverings of Schreier graphs of groups generated by bounded automata: Preliminaries

+where $\psi_a$ is the transposition $(0~1) \in Sym(X)$ and $\psi_b = \psi_c = \psi_d = \idperm$. \end{myexa} The group defined by the wreath recursions in \eqref{Equation:wr-grig-group} was constructed by R.~Grigorchuk as the first example of an infinite, periodic, finitely generated group.
+Moreover, it was the first known group with intermediate growth, meaning its growth function grows faster than any polynomial but slower than any exponential function \cite{grigorchuk1980burnside}.
+Since all sections in \eqref{Equation:wr-grig-group} are elements of the generating set, the group's action can be modeled by a finite invertible automaton.
+See Figure~\ref{Figure:auto_grig} for its Moore diagram.

-This group was introduced by S. Sidki and E. F. Silva.
+\begin{myexa} BSV torsion-free group \\ Let $X = \{0, 1, \dots, d-1\}$.
+Define the automorphisms of the $d$-ary rooted tree $X^*$ by the following wreath recursions: where $\psi_a = (0~1~\cdots,d-1) = \psi_b, \psi_{b^{-1}} = \psi_b^{-1} \in Sym(X).$ \end{myexa} This group was introduced by S. Sidki and E. F. Silva.
 (See \cite{sidki2001family}.)
 Note that {\it BSV torsion-free} $k$-group has transitive action on $d$-rooted tree, where $ 1 < d \in \mathbb{N}$.
 It is not difficult to show that {\it BSV torsion free group} generated by {\it bounded automaton}.
-This group is a generalization of a just-nonsolvable torsion-free group defined on binary rooted tree by A. M. Bunner, S. Sidki and A. C. Vieira \cite{brunner1999just}. {\exa Gupta-Sidki group.\\ Let $p =3$, so we have $X = \{0,1,2\}$.
+This group is a generalization of a just-nonsolvable torsion-free group defined on the binary rooted tree by A. M. Bunner, S. Sidki and A. C. Vieira \cite{brunner1999just}. \begin{myexa} Gupta-Sidki group.\\ Let $p =3$, so we have $X = \{0,1,2\}$.
 Define the automorphisms of the binary tree $X^*$ by the wreath recursions:

-where $\psi_b = (0,1,2) \in Sym(X)$ and $\psi_a$ is the identity permutation.} The group is generated by $a, b, a^{-1}, b^{-1}$ and it was introduced by N. Gupta and S. Sidki.
+where $\psi_b = (0,1,2) \in Sym(X)$ and $\psi_a = \idperm$. \end{myexa} The group is generated by $a, b, a^{-1}, b^{-1}$ and it was introduced by N. Gupta and S. Sidki.
 This group is an counter example to the general Burnside problem, which shows that a finitely generated group, all of whose elements have finite $p$-power order (for a fixed prime $p$), can be infinite.
-See \cite{gupta1983burnside}. {\exa Fabrykowski-Gupta group.\\ Let $X = \{0,1,2\}$.
+See \cite{gupta1983burnside}. \begin{myexa} Fabrykowski-Gupta group.\\ Let $X = \{0,1,2\}$.
 Define the automorphisms of the binary tree $X^*$ by the wreath recursions:

-where $\psi_a = (0,1,2) \in Sym(X)$ and $\psi_b$ is the identity permutation.} The group is generated by $a, b$ and it was introduced by N. Gupta and J. Fabrykowski.
-See \cite{fabrykowski1987groups}. {\exa Basilica group \\ Let $X = \{0,1\}$.
+where $\psi_a = (0,1,2) \in Sym(X)$ and $\psi_b = \idperm$. \end{myexa} The group is generated by $a, b$ and it was introduced by N. Gupta and J. Fabrykowski.
+See \cite{fabrykowski1987groups}. \begin{myexa} Basilica group \\ Let $X = \{0,1\}$.
 Define the automorphisms of the binary tree $X^*$ by the wreath recursions: